fabbricadigitale/authsrv/docs/README.md

 ### Making request

 User Agent requests for a managed endpoint.
-The client_app opens a browser tab with the authorization request.
+The client_app redirects to the authorization request.

 Type: **GET**